Creating a Monitor to Listen for Events

 In this lesson, you will write an EPL program that monitors events coming into the correlator from a simulated event feed (the SensorTest.evt file).
 The correlator can understand these events because you created definitions for them in the SensorMonitorEvents.mon event definition file.

-1. Right-click on the monitors folder and Create new file SensorMonitor.mon.
+Right-click on the monitors folder and create a new file called

-2. Open SensorMonitor.mon, the basic template of a monitor can be generated automatically by typing mon and selecting the auto-complete suggestion (generated by Apama Extension for Visual Studio Code).
-The generated content will be as following:
+and selecting the auto-complete suggestion (generated by the Apama Extension for Visual Studio Code).
+The generated content will be as follows:

 /**